Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 We first overview graph smoothness priors in the GSP literature.
 We next discuss priors in image restoration, in particular, TV and TGV that promote PWC and PWP image reconstruction respectively.
-Finally, we overview graph embedding schemes and compare them with our algorithm to compute latent coordinates for a manifold graph.
+Finally, we overview graph embedding schemes and compare them with our method to compute node coordinates for a manifold graph.